DaemonForge/Dayz-HeroesAndBandits/HowToCreateCustomImages.md

 ![Step 3 Image](https://yourenotready.ca/wp-content/uploads/2020/06/IconStep6.png)

-If successfull you will see green Text saying Converted Successfully
+If successfull you will see image in green text and at the bottom it will say converted successfully

 ## Part 2 Create Mod Folder Structures